altunixon/wips/lns/altina_ln/ASP-52-.md

-Altina the Sword Princess Volume 5 Chapter 2
+### Altina the Sword Princess Volume 5 Chapter 2
 Sister of the Bibliophile
  Translator: MythosIX
-Editors: Skythewood, Darkdhaos
+#### Editors: Skythewood, Darkdhaos
 Part 1
-Morning, the residue heat of the battlefield had yet to disperse.
+Morning, the residue heat of the battlefield had yet to disperse.<br/>

-The Beilschmidt Border Regiment marched past the gate of Fort Volk and began their expedition.
+The Beilschmidt Border Regiment marched past the gate of Fort Volk and began their expedition.<br/>

-Regis was on a carriage.
+Regis was on a carriage.<br/>

 Altina who was the commander was riding a chestnut horse.
 The mane and tail were golden while its left hind leg was white.
-This smart horse was gifted to her when they were in the capital.
+This smart horse was gifted to her when they were in the capital.<br/>

 That reminds me, is the horse named yet?

 Jerome’s black horse was at the side.
-He was once the commander, now he was the captain of the five hundred black knights.
+He was once the commander, now he was the captain of the five hundred black knights.<br/>

-The cavalry was at the forefront while behind them were one thousand infantry, two thousand mercenaries and five hundred soldiers for transporting supplies.
+The cavalry was at the forefront while behind them were one thousand infantry, two thousand mercenaries and five hundred soldiers for transporting supplies.<br/>

 As it was an expedition, speed was the most important factor, which was why they did not bring along any cannons.
-It was judged that there was no point if the cannons they brought along could not hit the enemy.
+It was judged that there was no point if the cannons they brought along could not hit the enemy.<br/>

 At the centre of the formation, there were four horses pulling a beautiful white carriage.
 It was large enough for six people to face each other.
-It could be said that it was a portable command room.
+It could be said that it was a portable command room.<br/>

-Currently, only Regis and Clarisse were on it.
+Currently, only Regis and Clarisse were on it.<br/>

-Although they were heading towards a battlefield, it was peaceful as they are still within Belgaria.
+Although they were heading towards a battlefield, it was peaceful as they are still within Belgaria.<br/>

-Looking out of the window, one could see blinding light reflecting from the walls of Fort Volk.
+Looking out of the window, one could see blinding light reflecting from the walls of Fort Volk.<br/>

-Clarisse gently touched the window.
+Clarisse gently touched the window.<br/>

-As it was cold outside the carriage, the place where her fingers were touching began to fog up.
+As it was cold outside the carriage, the place where her fingers were touching began to fog up.<br/>

 Most of the military carriage had simple canvas covers as glass was a luxury item.
-The carriage which Regis and Clarisse were on had a total of six glass panel.
+The carriage which Regis and Clarisse were on had a total of six glass panel.<br/>

 The glass panel was fixed to a wooden frame, which could be closed during battle as to prevent damage.
-At the same time, it could be opened as to relay orders, making it quite convenient.
+At the same time, it could be opened as to relay orders, making it quite convenient.<br/>

-The driver seat was outside.
+The driver seat was outside.<br/>

 Normally, a border regiment’s finance was not enough to purchase such a latest model of carriage.
-This carriage was given to Regis by the southern New Nobles, Eleanor, last week.
+This carriage was given to Regis by the southern New Nobles, Eleanor, last week.<br/>

 Eleanor Ailred Winn de Tiraso Laverde was the granddaughter of a duke.
 Despite her young age, she was head of her house.
 In the southern part of Belgaria, she owned large pieces of real estate and farmland.
-In short, she was a real estate tycoon.
+In short, she was a real estate tycoon.<br/>

-The reason behind the gifts was most likely to repay Regis for helping her at the crucial moment during the founding anniversary.
+The reason behind the gifts was most likely to repay Regis for helping her at the crucial moment during the founding anniversary.<br/>

-The gratitude was not simply financial support to the border regiment, but also a gift of the expensive carriage.
+The gratitude was not simply financial support to the border regiment, but also a gift of the expensive carriage.<br/>

-She was that generous.
+She was that generous.<br/>

 As Fort Volk gradually disappear in her eyes, Clarisse said,